heppu/go-template/README.md

 # Go project template

-A comprehensive, production-ready Go project template enforcing best practices.
 This template provides a solid foundation for building scalable, observable, and maintainable Go services.

 ## Getting started